yesihaveidea/myrtille/DOCUMENTATION.md

 - Call the encrypt function: "Encrypt-RDP-Password -Password *password*"
 - Copy & Paste the result into your URL

+From version 2.3.0, you can also generate a password hash from url (thanks jol64). syntax: https://server/myrtille/GetHash.aspx?password=password

 The password hash is only valid on the machine which generated it (the myrtille gateway); it won't work on another machine.
 Its length is 492 chars.

 For further information, see https://docs.microsoft.com/en-us/dotnet/standard/security/how-to-use-data-protection